|Birth: ||Apr. 28, 1928|

 |Death: ||Apr.
 5, 1996|

 Following the filming of El Dorado in 1966, Holt married millionaire builder William A. Tishmen and the couple enjoyed traveling and collecting antiques and artwork for their lavish home in Trousday Estates, above Beverly Hills, California.
+They were married from 1966 until 1972 when they divorced.
 Her last screen appearance before retiring was in 1980s Melvin and Howard.

 Cremated, Ashes scattered.